StockNews.com Begins Coverage on First Capital (NASDAQ:FCAP)

-StockNews.com initiated coverage on shares of First Capital (NASDAQ:FCAP – Get Rating) in a research note issued to investors on Tuesday.
+StockNews.com initiated coverage on shares of First Capital (NASDAQ:FCAP – Get Rating) in a research note released on Wednesday morning.
 The brokerage issued a hold rating on the savings and loans company’s stock.

 First Capital Stock Performance

-First Capital (NASDAQ:FCAP – Get Rating) last announced its quarterly earnings data on Thursday, July 21st.
-The savings and loans company reported $0.81 EPS for the quarter.
-First Capital had a net margin of 28.32% and a return on equity of 10.15%.
+First Capital (NASDAQ:FCAP – Get Rating) last announced its quarterly earnings results on Thursday, July 21st.
+The savings and loans company reported $0.81 earnings per share for the quarter.
+First Capital had a net margin of 28.32% and a return on equity of 10.71%.
 The firm had revenue of $9.60 million for the quarter.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in First Capital stock.
-Axiom Financial Strategies LLC raised its holdings in First Capital, Inc. (NASDAQ:FCAP – Get Rating) by 33.4% in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 20,836 shares of the savings and loans company’s stock after acquiring an additional 5,211 shares during the quarter.
-Axiom Financial Strategies LLC owned about 0.62% of First Capital worth $844,000 at the end of the most recent quarter.
-12.44% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in First Capital stock.
+Millennium Management LLC raised its stake in shares of First Capital, Inc. (NASDAQ:FCAP – Get Rating) by 7.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 41,914 shares of the savings and loans company’s stock after acquiring an additional 2,996 shares during the period.
+Millennium Management LLC owned about 1.24% of First Capital worth $1,135,000 as of its most recent SEC filing.
+Institutional investors own 12.44% of the company’s stock.

 First Capital Company Profile